langjam/jam0001/guitarvydas/README.md

 I use GPLs (general purpose languages), in this case JavaScript and JSON and PROLOG, as _assembly_ languages.

-The less syntax and the less type checking (!) the better.
+The less syntax and the less type checking (!) the better (see, also, Readability section below).

 Lisp (Common Lisp, Racket) would be my choice, but Ohm-JS has not yet been ported to lisp.

+80x86 is Old Assembler.

 # Introduction